derekdeming/derekdeming.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I work at the intersection of software engineering and research science.
+        I work at the intersection of software engineering and research.
 As an ML engineer at Microsoft Security Research, I blend engineering and research to enhance our security solutions.
 This website and blog reflect my personal views and should not be taken as representative of Microsoft.
 Here, I share insights on ML/AI, interpretability, and a wide range of other topics.

         My goal is to uncover how advancements in AI/ML shape industries, drive innovation, and transform society, while ensuring their safe and responsible deployment.